IronWifi/docs/configuration-guides/proxim.md

-# **Proxim**
+# **Proxim Wireless**

 ---

-This page explains the configuration of Proxim access points for external Captive  Portal and RADIUS server authentication.
+This page explains the configuration of Proxim ORiNOCO™ access points for external Captive Portal and RADIUS server authentication.

 ### IronWifi Console Configuration

 1. Log into the IronWifi console or [register for free](https://console.ironwifi.com/register)
 2. Create a **new network**
-3. After that, create a **new captive portal**, with vendor **Proxim**
+3. After that, create a **new captive portal**, with vendor **Proxim Wireless**

 ### Access Point Configuration

-1. Configure the following parameters for hotspot configuration on Proxim devices:
+1. Configure the following parameters for hotspot configuration on Proxim wireless devices:

 - **Hotspot status -** Specifies the status of the hotspot
 - **Session Timeout -** Specifies the time interval after which the session will end automatically.